ciur/papermerge/docs/source/design.rst

     diving deep into technical details, this method is not scalable because it deplets backend's memory very quickly.

-    Backend instead passes documents by reference - as URL (address).
-Basically it tells workers something like:
-    Hey, guys, please OCR page 1 of document found at ``s3:/bucket/docs/1/user/doc_23.pdf``
+    Backend instead instructs workers which documents they need to OCR by telling workers document id (it passes user id and language name as well).

 .. figure:: img/design2.png